makerdao/mips/MIP77/MIP77.md

 For example, a score of 100% would mean that a Delegate has voted in all possible polls and Executive Votes since they started their role as a Recognized Delegate.

 It is expected that Recognized Delegates vote on Executive Proposals, or voice their explicit opposition, within 72 hours of them being posted to the voting portal.
+Due to the security and operational issues surrounding Executive Votes, these votes are weighted by a factor of five when calculating the participation metric.

 Failing to vote on an Executive Vote may occur in an emergency or when a Recognized Delegate disagrees fundamentally with the contents.
 Failing to vote for an Executive Vote does not count against Recognized Delegates for participation tracking if they can provide sound reasoning for their abstention, as assessed by the Governance Facilitators.

 The outcome of an Executive Vote will have no bearing on participation tracking for that Executive Vote.

 However, the Governance Facilitators strongly recommend that Recognized Delegates and delegators consider the security and operational risks that opposing an Executive Vote poses to the Maker Protocol.